What Products does Albania Make and Sell Abroad?

 Secondly, a license is issued depending on the size of the product range.
 There are three types of licenses, GCP 11, GCP 10, and GCP 9.
 Registration is completed online.

 Made in Albania products are divided into two groups.
-The first are the brands that are owned and produced by Albanian companies.
-The second group includes the articles that are manufactured in Albania for international brands.
-There are numerous textile companies that manufacture clothes for well-known brands such as Zara, Tommy Hilfiger, Jack & Jones, Versace, Escada, D & G, and many others.
+The first includes the brands that are owned and produced by Albanian companies.
+The second group includes articles that are manufactured in Albania for international brands.
+Numerous textile companies manufacture clothes for well-known brands such as Zara, Tommy Hilfiger, Jack & Jones, Versace, Escada, D & G, and many others.

 Wines, Beer, Grape, Cognac

 Albania has an early tradition of grape cultivation and it is known for its different types of wine and grape.
-Albania has four main wine producing regions that are divided in the Western Lowlands, the Central area, the Eastern sub-mountainous area, and the highlands.
+Albania has four main wine-producing regions that are divided into the Western Lowlands, the Central Area, the Eastern sub-mountainous area, and the highlands.
 Besides wine, Albanian also produce grape, (Raki) and cognac.

 The most important wineries are Skenderbeu, Cobo, Kallmet, Arberi, Kokomani.
 Skenderbeu is also famous for its cognac, while Raki Skrapari is considered the best band of Albanian grape.

 Due to its location on the coasts of the Mediterranean Sea, olive culture or the cultivation of olive trees is of major agricultural importance.
 There are more than ten million olive plants in the country and about 150 olive oil factories.

 The number of olive plants increased during recent years, yet more investment in olive oil plants is needed for a high-quality product.
 Albanian olive oil is currently exported in Switzerland, in the United States, and even in China.
 Currently, there are about 20 producers of extra virgin olive oil that sell their products in international markets.
 Albanian olive oil can be purchased online.